KaylaKarmanos/KaylaKarmanos.github.io/lookingforward.html.md

 ### Attending local Philly workshops

 The Philly workshop assignment forced me to go beyond Penn and escape the bubble through a screenprinting class at the West Philly Tool Library.
-I reveled in the chance to create alongside a group of creative-minded adults, and I feel proud to wear a t-shirt that I designed and screen printed from scratch.
-The Tool Library
+I reveled in the chance to spend time with a group of creative-minded adults, and I feel proud to wear a t-shirt I designed and screen printed from scratch.
+The Tool Library offers a multitude of other interesting classes that I would enjoy--especially sewing machine basics.
+I have always wanted to learn how to sow and make my own clothes.
+The Tool library is an affordable, accessible resource I would not have discovered without this assignment.